marre/mandelbrot-client-java/readme.md

 # TODO

-* Allow any size for division.
-Right now division controls the resulting canvas size.
-* Actually get the parallelism working:
-    * The retrofit client seems to send them in parallel, but the server processes them sequentially.
-    * Also limit the concurrency.
-Right now it sends a request for all parts at once.
 * Better handling of 'HTTP 502 Bad Gateway' errors
   * Most likely caused by a too large result.
 A lambda body can only be 6Mb large.
 A workaround is to save it to s3 and redirect to that resource.